KoenVanduffel/CR-6_Strain_Gauge_Mounts/Dragon/Dragon high flow/Orbiter/README.md

 * reduce fan speed to improve layer bonding
 * no supports needed

+* make sure horizontal expansion is not enabled!!! otherwise the stotor will not print correctly.

 # Mounting instructions

 6 M3 x 7 mm hot melt inserts are needed (the 2 hotmelts for the fan may be shorter).
 The 2 hot melts for the extruder are inserted from the top, the 2 for the strain gauge mount from the bottom of the mount block.
 The 2 hot melt inserts in the bottom might have some plastic on their tips.
 This can be cleaned up wiht a drill or by inserting a screw from the bottom.
 Turn this screw all the way trough to clear the small amount of plastic that accumulated in the screw path.width="60%"